 We use small amounts of dermal filler, injected with a small needle, to lift the bridge of the nose.
 Ice is sometimes used to numb the skin prior to injection, and the skin is cleaned with anti-septic prior in the area being injected.

-How soon will I see nose filler results?
+When will I see nose filler results?

 You can see the results of nose filler immediately, with further improvement over the next few days as the filler drags in water and lifts more.

-How long will nose dermal fillers last?
+How long does nose filler last?

 Nose dermal filler before / after photos